zaheerbeg21/zaheerbeg21/README.md

 # 💫 About Me:
-I am opencv engineer and product owner combined with developer and tester cum odoo develope.<br>A father of daughter and son .
+I am opencv engineer and product owner combined with developer and tester cum odoo developer.<br>A father of daughter and son .
 Product Owner | Python Developer | Odoo Functinal Developer | OpenCV Engineer<br>
 Proud father of a GenZ daughter and GenAlpha son Passionate about building smart solutions that blend tech, logic, and creativity<br>